mulhod/mulhod.github.io/_posts/2019-07-15-fence/index.md

 It was a lot of work but we think it really paid off in the end.
 All in all, it cost about $2500 and, with some continuing maintenance (extra coats of stain), it has held up extremely well.
 We have gotten a ton of compliments from neighbors.
 Some that we hadn't met yet actually referred to us the "fence people" later when it came up in conversation!

-Addendum: In 2020 (during the pandemic), we decided to replace part of the existing structure at the back entrance.
+Addendum #1: In 2020, we decided to replace part of the existing structure at the back entrance.
 (This was part of the old fence that we had not replaced, actually, since the bulk of it had clearly been installed some time after the main fence).
 The entrance had a wooden arch that had decayed so much that it was falling apart over our heads!
 We sketched a diagram for a replacement pergola design and I set to work building something that would be a literal drop-in replacement.
 Below are the pictures!

 ![pergola picture 1](/assets/fence/pergola1.jpg)
 ![pergola picture 2](/assets/fence/pergola2.jpg)